nathamanath/blog/articles/ueberauth_and_guardian.md

   end
 ```

-and the configure AuthAccessPipeline to use it:
+And the configure `Auth.AuthAccessPipeline` to use it:

 ```ex
   # Configure the authentication plug pipeline